9 Reasons Why My Family Uses a Dutch Oven

 Check out this article I prepared to assist you in choosing the correct size Dutch oven for your needs.

 I also like the Dutch oven because I can cook anywhere with it.
 I can cook on the stovetop or in the oven.
 Not only that, but I can cook on a grill or over a fire.
+Big tick of approval for indoor and outdoor use.

 Expert Tip: Whatever cooking source is chosen, don’t use too much heat or you will scorch your pan.
 Even at lower temperatures, cast iron holds heat well enough that you never have to use the higher heat settings to cook your food.

 I like the Dutch oven because it gives me the choice to either cook in the oven or on the stovetop.
 For a stovetop Dutch oven, a rounder choice to fit the burner is usually your best bet.
-In the oven, choose the oval shape because it can bake loaves of bread better.
-A larger size oval shape favors larger roasts, whole chickens, whole turkeys, and the leg of lambs.

 You can cook on either, but the round shape does better on the stovetop.
 Because of its proximity to the heat source, stovetop cooking cooks the food faster than in the oven which you use for slow cooking.